AdaCore/gnatstudio/docs/users_guide/extending.rst

 The example above shows the flexibility of filters since you can pretty much do anything you wish through the shell commands.
 However, it is complex to write the above for such a simple filter.
-GPS provides a predefined filter for just that purpose, so you can write instead, in an XML file::
+GNAT Studio provides a predefined filter for just that purpose, so you can write instead, in an XML file::

   <action name="test_filter" >